 I really don’t feel the need to explain why I relate so strongly to these broken characters, but I did at least cover some of my current physical health situation in my review of Empire of Storms.
-I’m still struggling to survive day to day, contrary to whatever illusion social media + photoshop creates.
+I’m still struggling to survive day to day, contrary to whatever illusion social media creates.
 I can’t even try to explain the exhausting physical battle, but will say that the mental endurance is a whole other challenge.
-So to find this family of characters who have been through hell physically and mentally, yet still manage to find hope, love, and fight to survive is more powerful than I can say.
+So to find this family of characters who have been through hell physically and mentally, yet still manage to find hope, love, and fight to survive is more powerful than I can possibly say.
 These books and characters have been a total lifeline for me (and so many others) and I will always be grateful to Maas for them.
-So maybe pause before you judge me as a white girl with an easy life who blindly supports anything Maas writes out of clueless privilege.
+So maybe pause before you judge me as a wealthy white girl with a super easy life who blindly supports anything Maas writes out of clueless privilege.